roipoussiere/Zazouck/README.md

                         (./projet_name/ by default)
   -p PARAMETER_PATH, --param-path PARAMETER_PATH
                         Parameters file path, containing parts parameters.
-  -l, --low_qlt         The files are quickly compiled in low-quality.
-Usefull
+  -t, --test            The files are quickly compiled for testing, not able
-                        for testing, not able to be print.
+                        to be print.
   -S, --sort            Doesn't shuffle the list of corners and polygons in
                         random order.
   -s START_FROM         Start compilation from line xx in the .csv file.